-The autumn school holiday programme at Stardome, Volcanoes in Space, will be running from 18-21 April, 24 April, and 26-28 April.
-Built around their new planetarium show Supervolcanoes, the programme will feature interactive activities designed to teach the young and old alike about the magic of volcanoes.
-A DEVORA volcanologist will be present to answer questions about the life of a volcano scientist on these dates: 18 – 21 April and 24 April.
+The autumn school holiday programme at Stardome, Volcanoes in Space, ran from April 18 to April 24.
+The programme was built around their new planetarium show Supervolcanoes and featured interactive activities designed to teach the young and old alike about the magic of volcanoes.
+DEVORA volcanologists were present for the first few days of the programme and answered questions about the life of a volcano scientist.
 For more information on the Stardome Holiday programme click here.

 MOTAT’s Street Science Fair

 On Sunday, 2 April, DEVORA volcanologists, UoA geologists, and QuakeCoRE scientists were on hand to show visitors geological wonders and answer questions about natural hazards at MOTAT’s annual Street Science Fair.
 The event was a success, with over 2,000 visitors.
 Many thanks to our wonderful volunteers for doing a fantastic job!

 Hazard Hub @ University of Auckland inaugural Volcanic Hazards Short Course: The Auckland Volcanic Field

 DEVORA and affiliated AVF researchers (Drs Jan Lindsay, Graham Leonard, Brad Scott, Kate Lewis Kenedi, and Shane Cronin), hosted by Auckland Council, ran the inaugural Auckland Volcanic Field Volcanic Hazards Short Course offered through the Hazard Hub @ University of Auckland.
 The course is designed for organisational stakeholders who may have limited or basic knowledge of volcanic hazards and the Auckland Volcanic Field.